typology-and-nlp/typology-and-nlp.github.io/cfa.md

 Typology for Polyglot NLP, a workshop to be held at the 2019 meeting of the Association for Computational Linguistics (ACL) is now accepting submissions.

-Contact Email: typology-and-nlp at googlegroups dot com
+Contact Email: arya at jhu dot edu
 Website: typology-and-nlp.github.io